Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

 <p> By using kriging interpolation, a good model depicted where drought was most severe in Kentucky by June 1999.
 However, that was one month out of 36 different months in the dataset.
-It would be inefficient to attempt to create a stable kriging interpolation model for each month in this time period.
+It would be inefficient to attempt to create a stable kriging interpolation model for each month in this period.
 Instead, it would prove valuable to incorporate multivariate statistical measures to observe similarities and differences across the entire dataset.   </p>

 <h1 style="text-align:center;"> Multivariate Methods: Observing Trends in the Entire Dataset </h1> <br>